Jim Bede: BD-5J

+An effort was made to interest Aeronca in producing the BD-5J commercially.
+A kit was shipped to Aeronca, but after assembling it, they declined – reportedly because it had too many problems, and too much risk, and was too difficult to build – and Aeronca returned the assembled craft to Bede.

 Bob Bishop had purchased 20 BD-5J kits as soon as they had appeared, and many of the flying examples started life in this batch of twenty.
 A number have been involved in crashes, usually due to inadequate maintenance or insufficient training; however, in one case accident investigators concluded the pilot must have died before the crash.

 The BD-5J was a popular airshow fixture, and Bishop logged more than 1,500 hours in his jets, which he now operates for military customers as a cruise missile surrogate.
 Throughout the 1980s until 1991, Coors flew two of them as the "Silver Bullets".
 Budweiser also briefly had a BD-5J, called the Bud Light Jet.
 The aircraft was lost after a fuel flow sensor burst in flight, causing a fire in the engine compartment.
 The pilot bailed out and was unharmed, but the aircraft was lost.
 It also appeared in the opening sequence of the James Bond film, Octopussy.

-The last BD-5J that remained on the airshow circuit, Scott Manning's Stinger Jet, crashed on June 16, 2006 at Ottawa/Carp Airport, Canada, while practicing for an air show, killing Manning.
+The last BD-5J that remained on the airshow circuit, Scott Manning's Stinger Jet, crashed on June 16, 2006, at Ottawa/Carp Airport, Canada, while practicing for an air show, killing Manning.
 June 2006 was a bad month for BD-5J's — an Acrojet Special BD-5J owned by Aerial Productions, Inc. impacted trees the morning of June 27 on final approach to the Ocean City Municipal Airport in Maryland, killing the experienced airshow pilot.
 The airplane was involved in radar testing as part of its services to the military as a cruise missile surrogate.